 In respect to the state of Connecticut, criminal offenses are typically classified as felonies.
 At a base level, these offenses are punishable by over a year of imprisonment and are typically classified in groups of class A, class B, class C, class D, and class E, depending on severity.
 Some felonies can be considered unclassified as well, in which case you should speak to an expert to learn more about your options.

 If you are convicted of a felony charge, it will be placed permanently on your record.
 Keep in mind that a felony is a crime of high seriousness, and once convicted, it will remain on your record for life.

 When convicted of such a crime, you will also lose some of your rights as an American citizen.
 For instance, you may not be able to vote, you may no longer be eligible for certain types of jobs, licenses, bonds, homeownership, and more.
 To learn more about your rights and what you could be facing in the event of a felony conviction, make sure you reach out to our team today.

 We recognize that not all situations are as straightforward as they should be, and the last thing you would want is to become convicted of a felony offense without even committing the crime.
 Our team is dedicated to helping our clients receive the justice they deserve, and we will work tirelessly to achieve the best possible outcome in your case.

 Schedule Your Consultation

-For more information about criminal convictions and how our team can help, Contact The Law Office of Larracuente & Goulden, LLC in Milford, CT by calling 203-951-6688 to schedule your free consultation today.
+For more information about criminal convictions and how our team can help, Contact The Law Office of Larracuente & Goulden, LLC in Milford, CT by calling 203-951-6688 to schedule your consultation today.